aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/pdf-file-metadata/_index.md

 1. Set the values of the properties.
 1. Save the updated document using the Document class’ Save method.

+{{% alert color="primary" %}}

->Please note that you cannot set values against the *Application* and *Producer* fields, because Aspose Ltd. and Aspose.PDF for .NET x.x.x will be displayed against these fields.
+Please note that you cannot set values against the *Application* and *Producer* fields, because Aspose Ltd. and Aspose.PDF for .NET x.x.x will be displayed against these fields.

+{{% /alert %}}

 The following code snippet shows you how to set PDF file information.
 ```csharp